 In this section we present our basic assumptions for composite problem \eqref{eq:prob}, some definitions and preliminary results.
 We consider the following problem setting.
 Let $\mathbb{S} = \{ \mathbb{S}_\omega \}_\omega $ be family of (linear) subspaces of $\mathbb{R}^{n}$.
 Intuitively, this set represents the directions that will be favored by the random descent.
 We assume that each subspace $\mathbb{S}_\omega$ is generated by the columns of a certain matrix $U_\omega \in \mathbb{R}^{n \times p}$ and denote the family of such matrices by $\mathcal{U} = \{ U_\omega \}_\omega \subset \mathbb{R}^{n\times p}$.
 For simplicity of the notation we consider the same dimension $p$ for each subspace, although our results also hold for subspaces having different dimensions.
-Throughout the paper we assume that the set $\mathcal{U}$ is bounded.
+Throughout the paper we assume that the set $\mathcal{U}$ is bounded (we can relax this assumption considering that this set is bounded with high probability).
 Note that stochasticity enters in our algorithmic framework through a user-defined distribution on $\mathcal{U}$ describing the ensemble of random matrices $U \in \mathbb{R}^{n\times p}$, notation $U \sim \mathcal{U}$.
 The basic idea of our algorithmic framework consists of a given $x \in \rset^n$, a sample matrix $U \sim \mathcal{U}$ and a basic update of the form:

-Throughout the paper the following assumptions will be valid: \begin{assumption} For composite optimization problem \eqref{eq:prob} the following hold: \begin{itemize} \item []A.1: Given a family of matrices $\mathcal{U} \subset \mathbb{R}^{n\times p}$, then for any $U \in \mathcal{U}$ the function $f$ is $L_U$ smooth along $U$ (i.e., the gradient is Lipschitz continuous in the subspace generated by $U$ with modulus $L_U$):
+Throughout the paper the following assumptions will be valid: \begin{assumption} For the composite optimization problem \eqref{eq:prob} the following hold: \begin{itemize} \item []A.1: Given a family of matrices $\mathcal{U} \subset \mathbb{R}^{n\times p}$, then for any $U \in \mathcal{U}$ the function $f$ is $L_U$ smooth along $U$ (i.e., the gradient is Lipschitz continuous in the subspace generated by $U$):